dario-marvin/MachineLearningLetters/README.md

 - Gaussian naive Bayes (GNB)
 - Support Vector Machines (SVM)

-For each of these approaches we train a classifier using the first 3367 images, which will compose our Training Set, then we ask the model to make a prediction on the value of the remaining 1000 images, which will be our Test Set.
+For each of these approaches we train the classifier using the first 3367 images, which will compose our Training Set, then we ask the model to make a prediction on the value of the remaining 1000 images, which will be our Test Set.
 We finally compare the predictions with the real values.
+As additional information, we also ask the classifier to predict the images in the Training Set, i.e. those it used to train itself.

 ## Results